JorgeTTor/mindfully_web/README.md

  - The color scheme and layout were choosen on a palette that inspires calm and depth, also the imagery used is inspired on Meditation symbolism.

 # Project Team
-- Since it is a personal project I worked on my own schedule, starting by choosing the color palette, the images, the layout.
+- As this project was undertaken independently, I adhered to a self-determined timeline, commencing with the selection of a suitable color palette, curated imagery, and a meticulously crafted layout.
-- You can contact me trough [Twitter](https://twitter.com/jorgettor) and [Linkedin](https://www.linkedin.com/in/jorge-ttorres/)
+- You can reach out to me via the following channels [Twitter](https://twitter.com/jorgettor) and [Linkedin](https://www.linkedin.com/in/jorge-ttorres/)

-# Project Plan [WIP]
+# Project Plan

+- First step was doing a mockup on paper, and then choosing the color palette, proceeding to Figma to create wireframes.
+- The performance test reached a 10

-Detailed plan for the website project, including tasks, deadlines, and dependencies Resource allocation plan (e.g., budget, staffing, technology) Quality assurance plan (e.g., testing, debugging, user acceptance)
+Quality assurance plan (e.g., testing, debugging, user acceptance)

 # Project Launch [WIP]